TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/ubidots/ubidots-setup/_index.md

 >Note: for the purpose of integrating only **Tokens** can be used, while **API Key** is used exclusively for deriving tokens.

-After modifying the function code with your token, click on **Make it live** button.
+After modifying the function code with your token, click the **Make it live** button.

-Once you do so, you can see that your function is assigned with an **HTTPS Endpoint URL**.
+Your function will be assigned an **HTTPS Endpoint URL**.
 Copy this URL in order to use it later as a part of setup on {{% tts %}}.

 {{< figure src="creating-function.png" alt="Creating a UbiFunction" >}}

-When the function is created, it is ready to process the incoming messages from {{% tts %}}.
+Your function is now ready to process the incoming messages from {{% tts %}}.